ChocolateLoverRaj/rust-fp/README.md

 A better fingerprint library than `libfprint`

 ## Why
+- `libfprint` does not support Chromebook fingerprint readers
 - `libfprint` seems to not support fingerprint readers with their own built-in matching
 - `libfprint` is written in C, not Rust
 - `libfprint` is hard to use